TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Uri/Resource.rst

    String

 :aspect:`Description`
-   If given, the file will be taken from the `Resources` folder of given extension.
+   If given, the file will be taken from the :file:`Resources` folder of the given extension.

 :aspect:`Default value`
    NULL